 If you have any gas appliances you should be having them checked every year, and you should put a carbon monoxide detector in every room.

-You may also want to put a smoke detector on each floor and contact Devon and Somerset Fire and Rescue Service to ask for a Home Fire Safety Check.
-Phone 0800 05 02 999 and visit http://devon.cc/firesafety for more details.
+You may also want to put a smoke detector on each floor and contact Devon & Somerset Fire & Rescue Service to ask for a Home Fire Safety Check.
+Phone 0800 05 02 999 and visit devon.cc/firesafety for more details.

 Alarms for deaf people